 If it’s a first-degree burn, stop clipping immediately and calm your dog.
 Put cool water on the area for five to ten minutes.
 Then clean the wound with soap and water and apply a non-oil-based ointment, such as Vetericyn Plus Wound and Skin Care or one of the other dog grooming supplies that we recommended, to handle burns and other minor wounds.
 We can’t emphasize enough, however, to check with your vet about any burn you’re not sure of.

-7. What if I cut into dog’s nail quick?
+7. What if I cut into a dog's nail quick?

 If your dog has light-colored nails, the quick will appear pink or red.
 If your dog has dark nails, the quick may be harder to spot.
 However, since the nail is translucent, you can shine a flashlight behind it.
 You wouldn't think a flashlight would be an essential part of a dog grooming supplies kit, but you just may want to include one.
 The quick is a solid color and should show up once the light is shone on underneath the nail.